 Saltchuk acquired Young Brothers in 1999 and The Haynes Companies in 2006, expanding into energy distribution on Maui and the Big Island.
-Then, in 2008, almost entirely due to the personal efforts of Senator Inouye, we were successful in saving Aloha Airlines’ cargo division from the Aloha bankruptcy.
+Then, in 2008, almost entirely due to Senator Inouye’s personal efforts, we successfully saved Aloha Airlines’ cargo division from the Aloha bankruptcy.

 In addition to these acquisitions, our reinvestment has been substantial.
-Since we acquired Young Brothers we have committed more than five times the original purchase price into new assets for the company
+Since we acquired Young Brothers, we have committed more than five times the original purchase price to new assets for the company.

 The Saltchuk Family of Companies in Hawai’i

 Aloha Air Cargo

 Hawaii’s largest all-cargo airline provides freight transportation throughout the Hawaiian Islands and between West Coast destinations.

 An FAA-certified Part 145 repair station and FAA Safety Management System (SMS) participant, Aloha Tech Ops is a leading provider of aircraft maintenance and repair of commercial aircraft throughout the Hawai’ian Islands.

 Foss offers ship assists, regional towing, barge charters, and related marine services throughout the Hawaiian Islands and into the Pacific.

 Hawaii Fueling Network offers a broad network of automated fueling sites around the islands of Maui and the Big Island.